irods/irods/docs/manual/upgrading.md

 14. Confirm all local at-rest data (any local iRODS Vault paths) have read and write permissions for the new (default) 'irods' unix service account.
 15. Start new 4.0+ iCAT server (`irodsctl start`)
 16. On all resource servers in the same Zone, install and setup 4.0+.
 Existing configuration details should be ported as well ('server.config', 'core.re', Vault permissions).
-17. Rebuild Resource Hierarchies from previous Resource Group configurations (`iadmin addchildtoresc`) (See [Composable Resources](#composable-resources))
+17. Rebuild Resource Hierarchies from previous Resource Group configurations (`iadmin addchildtoresc`) (See [Composable Resources](architecture.md#composable-resources))
-18. Install Custom Plugins (Microservice & Resources)
-19. Conformance Testing
+18. Install any custom plugins (Microservice, Resources, Authentication)
+19. Perform your conformance testing
 20. Sunset 3.3.x server(s)
-21. Close Maintenance Window
+21. Close your Maintenance Window
+22. Update your users with any relevant changes to their connection credentials (possibly nothing to do here).

 !!!
 Note
     Migrating from in-place 3.3.x to a ['--run-in-place' production installation of 4.0+](#run-in-place-systems) is not recommended.